MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

     When all fields required to acquire a fixed asset are filled in, the **You are ready to acquire the fixed asset.
 Acquire** notification appears at the top of the page.
 5. Choose the **Acquire** action in the notification.
-6. Follow the steps in the **Assisted Fixed Asset Acquisition** page to complete the automatic acquisition of the fixed asset.
+6. Follow the steps on the **Assisted Fixed Asset Acquisition** page to complete the automatic acquisition of the fixed asset.

 > [!NOTE]
 >   You can also post acquisition cost as credits.
 In that case, remember that the value in the **Acquisition Cost Incl.
 VAT** field must be with a minus sign to indicate a credit.

-When you choose **Finish**, the **Book Value** field in the **Fixed Asset Card** page is filled, indicating that the fixed asset has been acquired at the specified acquisition cost.
+When you choose **Finish**, the **Book Value** field on the **Fixed Asset Card** page is filled, indicating that the fixed asset has been acquired at the specified acquisition cost.

 ## To set up a component list for a main asset
 You can group your fixed assets into main assets and their components.
 For example, you may have a production machine that consists of many parts that you want to group in this manner.